HigherState/jameson/README.md

 AsNull		-validates and parses to null
 \#* \#! \#^	-these validate and parse to Map[String,Any]
 ||			-validates and parses to a List
-¦¦			-validates and parses to a TraversableOnce
+ï¿½ï¿½			-validates and parses to a TraversableOnce
 ?			-validates and parses to Some(value) or None if null is found
 \><			-validates and parses to Either
 /			-validates against a matched parser